Eurasian collared dove: Breeding

 Eurasian collared doves typically breed close to human habitation wherever food resources are abundant and trees are available for nesting; almost all nests are within 1 km of inhabited buildings.
-The female lays two white eggs in a stick nest, which she incubates during the night and which the male incubates during the day.
+The female lays two white eggs in a stick nest, which she incubates during the night and the male incubates during the day.
 Incubation lasts between 14 and 18 days, with the young fledging after 15 to 19 days.
-Breeding occurs throughout the year when abundant food is available, though only rarely in winter in areas with cold winters such as northeastern Europe.
+Breeding occurs throughout the year when abundant food is available, though rarely in winter in areas with cold winters such as northeastern Europe.
 Three to four broods per year are common, although up to six broods in a year have been recorded.
 Eurasian collared doves are a monogamous species, and share parental duties when caring for young.

-The male's mating display is a ritual flight, which, as with many other pigeons, consists of a rapid, near-vertical climb to height followed by a long glide downward in a circle, with the wings held below the body in an inverted "V" shape.
+The male's mating display is a ritual flight, consisting of a rapid, near-vertical climb to height followed by a long glide downward in a circle, with the wings held below the body in an inverted "V" shape.
 At all other times, flight is typically direct using fast and clipped wing beats and without use of gliding.

 Food and feeding

-The Eurasian collared dove is not wary and often feeds very close to human habitation, including visiting bird tables; the largest populations are typically found around farms where spilt grain is frequent around grain stores or where livestock are fed.
-It is a gregarious species and sizeable winter flocks form around food supplies such as grain (its main food), seeds, shoots, and insects.
-Flocks most commonly number between 10 and 50, but flocks of up to 10,000 have been recorded.
+The Eurasian collared dove often feeds close to human habitation, including at bird feeders; the largest populations typically occur around farms where spilt grain is frequent around grain stores or where livestock is fed.
+It is a gregarious species, and winter flocks form around food supplies such as grain, seeds, shoots, and insects.
+Flocks most commonly number between 10 and 50 individuals, but flocks of up to 10,000 individuals have also been sighted.

+The Eurasian collared dove can drink with its head down, as opposed to scooping up water and tipping its head back.
+It feeds its chicks a substance derived from its own esophagus called "crop milk", and they receive regurgitated seeds after a maximum of 10 days.